determined-ai/determined/docs/cluster-setup-guide/security/rbac.rst

 CLI
 ===

-Determined CLI has a help built-in.
+:ref:`cli-ug` has a help built-in.
 Please see help for the top level commands, as well as their
 subcommands:

 .. code::